unixorn/awesome-zsh-plugins/README.md

 - [edward cli](https://github.com/matthieusb/zsh-edward) - Adds smart completions and alises for [edward CLI micro-service launcher](https://github.com/yext/edward).
 - [elixir](https://github.com/gusaiani/elixir-oh-my-zsh) - Adds shortcuts for Elixir, IEX, Mix, Kiex and Phoenix.
 - [emacs (cowboyd)](https://github.com/cowboyd/zsh-emacs) - Make Emacs the default for CLI operations like editing git commit messages; set up handy aliases.
-- [emacs (flinner)](https://github.com/Flinner/zsh-emacs) - Uses the Emacs daemon capability, allowing the user to quickly open frames, whether they are opened in a terminal via a ssh connection, or X frames opened on the same host.
+- [emacs (flinner)](https://github.com/Flinner/zsh-emacs) - Uses the Emacs daemon capability, allowing the user to quickly open frames, whether they are opened in a terminal via a `ssh` connection, or X frames opened on the same host.
 - [emoji-cli](https://github.com/b4b4r07/emoji-cli) - :scream: Emoji completion on the command line.
 - [emoji-fzf](https://github.com/pschmitt/emoji-fzf.zsh) - Configurable ZSH plugin for the excellent [emoji-fzf](https://github.com/noahp/emoji-fzf).
 It is heavily inspired by [emoji-cli](https://github.com/b4b4r07/emoji-cli).
-- [emojis](https://github.com/MichaelAquilina/zsh-emojis) - Adds numerous ascii art emojis to your environment in convenient variables.
+- [emojis](https://github.com/MichaelAquilina/zsh-emojis) - Adds numerous ASCII art emojis to your environment in convenient variables.
 - [enhancd](https://github.com/b4b4r07/enhancd) - A simple tool that provides an enhanced `cd` command by memorizing all directories visited by a user and use it for the pathname resolution.
 - [envrc](https://github.com/fabiogibson/envrc-zsh-plugin) - Automatically loads and unloads environment variables if a `.envrc` file is found in a directory.
 - [escape-backtick](https://github.com/bezhermoso/zsh-escape-backtick) - Quickly insert escaped backticks when double-tapping "`".